A Construction of $C^r$ Conforming Finite Element Spaces in Any Dimension: Introduction

 \section{Introduction}

-This paper is to provide an $H^m$ conforming finite element method of $2m$ th order elliptic problems on simplicial grids in $\mathbb{R}^d$.
-The common used $H^1$ conforming element is the celebrated $C^0$ Lagrange element on simplicial grids in $d$ dimensions.
-While the Hermite element is still $C^0$ conforming but cannot admit the higher global continuity when $d>1$.
-The case $d = 1$ is an exception in the sense that the one dimensional Hermite element is $H^2$ conforming.
-The construction of $C^r$ conforming finite elements on simplicial grids in $d$ dimensions is a long-standing open problem \cite{xu2020}.
+This paper is to provide an $H^{r+1}$ conforming finite element method of $2(r+1)$-th order elliptic problems on simplicial triangulations in $\mathbb{R}^d$.
+The \textit{conforming finite element method} is to seek for piecewise polynomial function spaces with global $C^{r}$ continuity.
+The commonly used $H^1$ conforming element is the celebrated $C^0$ Lagrange element on simplicial triangulations in $d$ dimensions.
+While the Hermite element is still $C^0$ conforming but cannot admit higher global continuity when $d>1$.
+The case $d = 1$ is an exception in the sense that the one-dimensional Hermite element is $H^2$ conforming.
+The construction of $C^r$ conforming finite elements on simplicial triangulations in $d$ dimensions is a long-standing open problem \cite{xu2020finite}.
 One main difficulty is the choice of the shape function space.
-It is commonly conjectured that the shape function space can be chosen as the space $\mathcal{P}_k$ of polynomials of degree $\le k$ with $k \ge 2^dr+1$.
-However, no successful construction can be found in literature.
+It is commonly conjectured that the shape function space can be chosen as the space $\mathcal{P}_k$ of polynomials of degree not greater than $k$ with $k \ge 2^dr+1$.
+However, no successful construction can be found in the literature.
 Another main difficulty is the design of degrees of freedom.
-Indeed, the traditional bubble function technique does not work any more in general.
+Indeed, the traditional bubble function technique does not work anymore in general.

 Many efforts have been made for this problem and partial results can be found in Bramble and Zl\'{a}mal \cite{bramble1970triangular}, where two dimensional $C^r$ elements on triangular grids were constructed for any $r \ge 0$ with $k = 4r+1$.
-Note that for the case $r = 1$, it recovers the $\mathcal{P}_5-C^1$ Argryis element \cite{argyris1968}.
-For the 3D case, the $\mathcal{P}_9-C^1$ \v Zen\' i\v sek element on tetrahedral grids was designed in {\v Zen\'i\v sek} \cite{vzenivsek1970interpolation}, which was modified and extended to the $\mathcal{P}_k-C^1$ elements with $k \ge 9$ in {Zhang} \cite{zhang2009}.
-A family of $\mathcal{P}_k -C^2$ elements on 3D tetrahedra and a family of $\mathcal{P}_k-C^1$ elements on 4D simplices with $k\ge 17$ were proposed in Zhang \cite{Zhang2016}.
+For the case $r = 1$, it recovers the $\mathcal{P}_5-C^1$ Argyris element \cite{argyris1968tuba}.
+For the three-dimensional case, the first $\mathcal{P}_9-C^1$ element on tetrahedral grids was constructed by \v Zen\' i\v sek in \cite{vzenivsek1970interpolation}.
+Later, a family of $\mathcal{P}_{8r + 1}-C^r$ elements on tetrahedral grids was constructed for any $r \ge 0$ in Lai and Schumaker \cite{lai2007spline}, which recovers the $\mathcal{P}_9-C^1$ \v Zen\' i\v sek element for the case $r = 1$.
+Zhang \cite{zhang2009family} also extended the Zen\' i\v sek element into a $\mathcal P_{k}-C^1$ element family for $k\ge 9$.
+A family of $\mathcal{P}_k -C^2$ elements on tetrahedral grids and a family of $\mathcal{P}_k-C^1$ elements on 4-simplices with $k\ge 17$ were proposed in Zhang \cite{zhang2016family}, where the bubble function spaces were tailored.